Teach English in Spain Program

 As a Language Assistant (Auxiliares de Conversación), you help students actually use English, not just memorize it.
 Many people describe this as being an English teacher in Spain.
 The real role is more like a conversation coach.
 You work alongside a lead teacher, running speaking activities, helping with pronunciation, and keeping small groups talking.

-Everything Included in Your RVF Program
+What's Included in Your RVF Program

 Before You Go: